 Calculating Lost Earning Capacity

 Your future loss of earnings will not be calculated based on your previous or current earnings.
-These types of damages are based on what your potential to earn was before the accident compared to what it is afterwards.
+These types of damages are based on what your potential to earn was before the accident compared to what it is afterward.

-Your age, life expectancy, and health will all be scrutinized when making a claim for lost earning capacity as well as your occupation at the time of the accident plus your talents, training and skills.
-While past earnings may be a basis when considering quality of life, this type of claim is focused on your future earning potential had it not been for the accident.
+Your age, life expectancy, and health will all be scrutinized when making a claim for lost earning capacity as well as your occupation at the time of the accident plus your talents, training, and skills.
+While past earnings may be a basis when considering the quality of life, this type of claim is focused on your future earning potential had it not been for the accident.

-When calculating the future lost wages, our attorney’s include all of the attributes that you would have brought to the work force to help in determining an amount that will represent the economic loss that the car accident has subjected you to.
+When calculating the future lost wages, our attorney’s include all of the attributes that you would have brought to the workforce to help in determining an amount that will represent the economic loss that the car accident has subjected you to.

 St. Louis Car Accident Attorneys

 A car accident victim is allowed by law to pursue all economic losses if injured by a negligent driver in a car accident.
-This includes your time off of work as you recuperated from the car accident.
+This includes your time off of work as you recuperate from the car accident.
 Those weeks spent without receiving your normal paycheck may have caused you to go into debt beyond what the medical bills are costing you.
 Call The Hoffmann Law Firm, L.L.C. today and set up a free appointment to find out how to get that money back and get your finances back in order.